lex284/ansible-apache-redirector/README.md

 # Ansible Apache redirector. #

 Web traffic redirector based on Apache.
 For RHEL-based distro.
 Managed by Ansible.

-Rekunov Alexey.